aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 There is a single status signal that the DRAM interface is trained and ready for access.
 DDR access should be gated when the DRAM interface is not ready.
 The addressing uses ROW/COLUMN/BANK (Interleaved) mapping of AXI address to DRAM Row/Col/BankGroup.
 The Read and Write channels are serviced with round-robin arbitration (i.e. equal priority).

 The DRAM interface uses the Xilinx DDR-4 Interface controller.
 The AXI-4 interface adheres to the Xilinx specification.
 Uncorrectable ECC errors are signaled with RRESP.
 A CL can be designed to handle ECC errors by monitoring RRESP on the DDR AXI interfaces.
 The CL will receive a SLVERR RRESP on an uncorrectable ECC error.
 **NOTE:** Writing to a DDR location is required before reading the DDR location to initialize the ECC.
 False ECC errors may occur when un-initialized DDR locations are read.

 Additionally, there are three statistics interfaces between the Shell and CL (one for each CL DDR controller).
 If the DDR controllers are being used by the CL, then the interfaces must be connected between the Shell and the DRAM interface controller modules.

 **WARNING:** If the stats interfaces are not connected, the DDR controllers will not function.
 However, the CL developer should not otherwise use them since they are specific to Shell management functions.
 If the DDR controllers are not used by the CL, then the interfaces should be left unconnected.

 **NOTE:** *There is no performance or frequency difference between the four DRAM controllers regardless whether they resides in the CL or the Shell logic*

 <a name="pcis_interface"></a>
-## DMA_PCIS Interface -- AXI-4 for Inbound PCIe Transactions (Shell is Master, CL is Slave, 512-bit)
+## PCIS Interface -- AXI-4 for Inbound PCIe Transactions (Shell is Master, CL is Slave, 512-bit)

-This AXI-4 bus is used for:
-* PCIe transactions mastered by the instance and targeting AppPF BAR4 (PCIS)
+This AXI-4 bus is used for PCIe transactions mastered by the instance and targeting AppPF BAR4 (PCIS).
-* DMA transactions (if enabled) (XDMA)

 It is a 512-bit wide AXI-4 interface.

 A read or write request on this AXI-4 bus that is not acknowledged by the CL within a certain time window, will be internally terminated by the Shell.
 If the time-out error happens on a read, the Shell will return `0xFFFFFFFF` data back to the instance.
 This error is reported through the Management PF and can be retrieved by the AFI Management Tools metric reporting APIs.
-Refer to  [DMA_PCIS Interface Timeout Details](#pcis_timeout_details) and [HOWTO_detect_shell_timeout.md](./HOWTO_detect_shell_timeout.md) for more details.
+Refer to  [PCIS Interface Timeout Details](#pcis_timeout_details) and [HOWTO_detect_shell_timeout.md](./HOWTO_detect_shell_timeout.md) for more details.

-The AXI ID can be used to determine the source of the transaction:
-- 0x20 : PCI Interface
-- 0x00 : XDMA Channel 0
-- 0x01 : XDMA Channel 1
-- 0x02 : XDMA Channel 2
-- 0x03 : XDMA Channel 3

-The XDMA interface has backpressure signals to stop read/write transactions.
-There is an independent signal per transaction type:

-- cl_sh_dma_wr_full : Stop additional write transaction requests from the XDMA
-- cl_sh_dma_rd_full : Stop additional read transaction requests from the XDMA

-When asserted, the XDMA will stop sending further requests for the transaction type (AW or AR channel).
-Note some number of requests may be asserted after the assertion of backpressure due to FIFO'ing and register slices.
-This backpressure may be used to throttle XDMA requests if the XDMA requests may delay servicing PCIS requests such that the PCIS request responses would exceed the interface timeout time.

 <a name="pcis_timeout_details"></a>
-### DMA_PCIS Interface Timeout Details
+### PCIS Interface Timeout Details

 ![alt tag](./images/dma_pcis_timeout.jpg)

-The DMA_PCIS interface multiplexes the XDMA requests and PCIS requests.
-Each type of request has a different timeout time:

-- XDMA (DMA transactions) : 5 seconds
-- PCIS (PCIe transactions mastered from the instance) : 8 us
+The PCIS interface has a timeout period of 8us for PCIe transactions mastered from the instance.

-Transactions on the DMA_PCIS interface must complete before the associated timeout time or the SH will timeout the transactions and complete the transactions on behalf of the CL (BVALID/RVALID).
+Transactions on the PCIS interface must complete before the associated timeout time or the Shell will timeout the transactions and complete the transactions on behalf of the CL (BVALID/RVALID).
 Each "issued" transaction has an independent timeout counter.
 For example if 4 transactions are issued from the PCIS interface "simultaneously" (i.e. back-to-back cycles), then all 4 must complete within 8us.
 A transaction is considered "issued" when the AxVALID is asserted for the transaction by the Timeout Detection block.
 AxREADY does not have to be asserted for the transaction to be considered "issued".
 Note there is a 16 deep clock crossing FIFO between the Timeout Detection block and the CL logic.
 So if the CL is asserting backpressure (de-asserting AxVALID) there can still be 16 transactions issued by the Timeout Detection block.
-The SH supports a maximum of 32 transactions outstanding for each type (read/write).
+The Shell supports a maximum of 32 transactions outstanding for each type (read/write).
 It is advisable for the CL to implement enough buffering for 32 transactions per type so that it is aware of all issued transactions.

-Once a transaction is issued, it must fully completed within the timeout time (Address, Data, Ready).
-Any transaction that does not completed in time will be terminated by the shell.
+Once a transaction is issued, it must be fully completed within the timeout time (Address, Data, Ready).
+Any transaction that does not complete in time will be terminated by the shell.
 This means write data will be accepted and thrown away, and default data (0xffffffff) will be returned for reads.

 If a timeout occurs, the Shell will timeout all further transactions in 16ns for a moderation time (4ms).

-**WARNING**: If a timeout happens the DMA/PCIS interface may no longer be functional and the AFI/Shell must be re-loaded.
+**WARNING**: If a timeout happens the PCIS interface may no longer be functional and the AFI, and the Shell must be re-loaded.
 This can be done by adding the "-F" option to [fpga-load-local-image](../../sdk/userspace/fpga_mgmt_tools/README.md).

 <a name="pcim_interface"></a>
 ## PCIM interface -- AXI-4 for Outbound PCIe Transactions (CL is Master, Shell is Slave, 512-bit)

 This is a 512-bit wide AXI-4 interface for the CL to master cycles to the PCIe bus.
 This can be used, for example, to push data from the CL to instance memory, or read from the instance memory.
+Customers can also use this interface to connect their own DMA Engine from CL.

 **WARNING**: The CL must use Physical Addresses, and developers must be careful not to use userspace/virtual addresses.